Hello

 After leaving the army in 2008, I drove articulated lorries for 3 years.
 In 2011 my parents decided to retire, and passed the shop onto me and my wife Caz.
 In 2008 our daughter Kayleigh was born.
 In 2012, Jack was born.

 I've never thought of myself as a businessman.
 If asked, Id see myself as a soldier.
 This is pretty common amongst ex soldiers.
 It's difficult to let go of the mindset.
 Id also see myself as a racer.
-It's quite funny that as i'd sit in the shop, surrounded by mobility aids I personally didn't need, I felt like two things I was not!
+It's quite funny that as i'd sit in the shop, surrounded by mobility aids I personally didn't need, I felt like two things I was no longer!
 I've always enjoyed having an aim, a goal, something to work for that I found important.
 My problem was the shop was well established and well setup by my parents.
 The customers came, by word of mouth.
 But it's one of the most unpredictable trades going, and a busy day or week can be followed by days or weeks of silence.
 I needed to find something else.

 T